Teacher shortfall means some are unable to enroll in preschool

 “Right now, teachers are struggling,” he said.
 “A lot of teachers don’t receive quality pay.”

-For those parents unable to secure a space in preschool for their kid, Hayes suggested figuring out ways for them to learn at home.
+For those parents unable to secure a space in preschool for their child, Hayes suggested figuring out ways for them to learn at home.

 “Literacy is really the most important piece,” he said.